BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Table-Tool-Examples/Table-Tool-Processor-Examples README.md

     - The LISTALC command within OPTIONS is executed, which lists all datasets currently allocated on the step.
     - Subsequent OPTIONS statements write this list of allocated datasets to the Table Tool Table.
     - Consequently, when Table Tool opens the Table, it contains the LISTALC data, including the datasets allocated by Endevor using the ALLOC=LMAP clause.
-    - Table Tool reads the dataset names allocated for LMAPPEd, applies the MODEL to format the output, and writes the expanded result to TBLOUT.
+    - Table Tool reads the dataset names allocated for LMAPPED, applies the MODEL to format the output, and writes the expanded result to TBLOUT.
 In this case, the MODEL is a single line of JCL.
     - Upon completion of the step, the contents of TBLOUT will resemble the expanded JCL.

 When the step completes, the content of TBLOUT might look something like this: